 Where are the circles located?
 And how does sign up work?

 I have partnered with The Resiliency Institute in Naperville, IL.
-The circles will be located in the education building ("Clow", 2-story stone building) at McDonald Farm, located near Knoch Knolls Nature Center on the southern end of Naperville.
+Typically, the circles are located in the education building when in-person (“Clow” 2-story stone building, see the picture under the Gallery tab) at McDonald Farm, located near Knoch Knolls Nature Center on the southern end of Naperville.
 Plenty of parking is available and is along the wire fencing.

-Please be aware that advanced registration is required and closes a day or two before our circle is held.
+Please be aware that advanced registration is required and closes a day before our circle is held.
 I recommend early registration, as our circles are limited in size to allow for greater intimacy and sharing time.
 In addition, payment is required with registration and cannot be collected at the door.
 We cannot accept walk-ins due to the planning involved for the space and materials needed.

 We are intentionally keeping prices low to allow greater access for participants.
 Fees cover overhead and materials.
-Classes currently run $25/class with class package options.
-Financial limitations should not prevent women from attending; please let us know if this is a concern for you, and we can discuss other forms of energetic exchange (trade, volunteer assistance, etc) or a reduced rate.
+Financial limitations should not prevent womxn from attending; please let us know if this is a concern for you, and we can discuss other forms of energetic exchange (trade, volunteer assistance, etc) or a reduced rate.

-You can find more information regarding the location and registration here: http://www.theresiliencyinstitute.net/learn/learn-classes/
+You can find more information regarding the location and registration here, for circles for March 2021 and on: http://www.theresiliencyinstitute.net/learn/learn-classes/

-Any logistic, registration, and/or payment questions should be directed to Michelle at The Resiliency Institute (firstname.lastname@example.org)
+Any logistic, registration, and/or payment questions should be directed to Allison (email@example.com) or Connie at The Resiliency Institute (firstname.lastname@example.org)

 Are there any rules?